 It can be observed that the separation line favours executive directors in many local conglomerates and little less in multi-national corporates operating in Sri Lanka.
 However in banks, due to regulations NEDs are the majority, providing confidence to the public of the ability to be independent and objective in their decision making.
 Due to the lack of monitoring in Sri Lanka, such composition does not achieve the intent that a board director should have no material relationship with the organisation directly or indirectly that may lead to a conflict of interest or undue influence.
 The relationships in the purview of the independence standard should identify commercial, banking, consulting, accounting, auditing, legal, charitable, financial, and/or familial relationships rather than a mere shareholding based analysis.

-To improve independence and time commitment to the task there should be limits to the number of companies that a person may be elected as an ID.
+Composition To improve independence and time commitment to the task there should be limits to the number of companies that a person may be elected as an ID.
 This may vary depending on whether a person is a full time ID or practicing a profession or in employment or business.
 Further, the term of office for an ID also should be limited, for example 9 years in the financial services sector.
 Where a person is an independent director of a business conglo-merate (parent company, subsidiary, associate and any affiliate), he should be elected as an ID to a limited number of companies of such conglomerate/group.
 Figure 5 highlights companies, which do not have 1/3rd independent directors on their boards.
 The nomination committee should be mandated to evaluate director performance prior to recommending them for reappointment.
 Ideally, keeping directors who ask relevant and challenging questions.
 Management guru Peter Drucker is quoted to have said “The most serious mistakes are not being made as a result of wrong answers.
 The truly dangerous thing is asking the wrong question.”

 The inequity between profits and compensation in the TOP 30 companies is not unusual, despite the camouflaging of benefits to directors and errors in disclosure mentioned earlier in the analysis.
 In the book published in 2004 by Harvard University Press, ‘Pay without Performance – The Unfulfilled Promise of Executive Compensation’ by Lucian Bebchuk and Jesse Fried, it was stated: “Firms have systematically taken steps that make less transparent both the total amount of compensation and the extent to which it is decoupled from managers’ own performance.
 Managers’ interest in reduced transparency has been served by the design of numerous compensation practices, such as post retirement perks and consulting arrangements, deferred compensation, pension plans, and executive loans.
 Overall, the camouflage motive turns out to be quite useful in explaining many otherwise puzzling features of the executive compensation landscape.”

-Due to the USSEC’s active rulemaking in 2015, directors will have more to worry about than just compensation.
+The Future Due to the USSEC’s active rulemaking in 2015, directors will have more to worry about than just compensation.
 Roughly five years after the Dodd-Frank Wall Street Reform and Consumer Protection Act was enacted, the USSEC finally adopted the much anticipated CEO pay ratio disclosure rules, which have already begun stirring the debate on income inequality and exorbitant CEO pay, at least in the US.
 The USSEC also made headway on other Dodd-Frank regulations, including rules requiring:

 – Advisory votes of shareholders about executive compensation and golden parachutes.